Services

 Stand, sit, or kneel?

 During the service the congregation sits and stands as able as noted in the weekly bulletin.
-Physical acts of worship are optional during certain sections of the service.
+Physical acts of worship are optional during the service.
 You will see these notated in the bulletin as follows: crossing †, bowing ↓, kneeling, standing.
 During the Gospel reading it is customary to face the Gospel Book and reader, which represent Christ coming among us as truth and light.

 Offering